 I always try to make my designs as robust and flexible as possible, so I wanted to make all Pins of the XBee module available on a board-to-board connector to allow myself to reuse my design in a simple way.
 Even the RX/TX Lines of the XBee Module are automatically routed to the FTDI-Chip when the USB cable is connected, when you remove the USB Cable the RX/TX Lines are routed to the connector.
 I use MUX-ICs from Texas-Instruments for that purpose.

 After defining all requirements, I started the PCB Design.
 There was only one challenge, creating the PWM Signals: The XBee-3 has only one PWM channel but I need at least 4 to control the RGBW LEDs.
-A very handy solution is using the I2C-to-PWM controller from NXP, I found...Read more »
+A very handy solution is using the I2C-to-PWM controller from NXP, I found the chip on the...Read more »